 Finn is the VP of Programs for Salesforce.org in EMEA and also works on sales strategy for corporate philanthropy programme the Salesforce Foundation.
 Finn is an advocate of mentorship, and used her position in the Salesforce Foundation to offer the 2015 Computer Weekly Rising Stars mentorship and advice to help the advancement of women and diversity in the IT industry.
 Prior to working at Salesforce, Finn held positions in business operations at VMware and head of global service centre for international wholesale at Verizon Business.
 Finn holds an MSc in corporate governance and studied business at Anglia Ruskin University.

-Charlotte Holloway was formerly policy director at IT industry body TechUK, where she worked alongside tech companies and policy makers to encourage innovation and digital transformation in the UK economy.
-Holloway also acts as a policy fellow for the Centre for Science and Policy at the University of Cambridge, is now head of public sector innovation at the Public Group.
+Charlotte Holloway was policy director at IT industry body TechUK, where she worked alongside tech companies and policy makers to encourage innovation and digital transformation in the UK economy.
+Holloway also acted as a policy fellow for the Centre for Science and Policy at the University of Cambridge and was head of public sector innovation at the Public Group until 2017.
 She was part of the team supporting angel investor Sherry Coutu during the production of an independent report for government on the opportunities for economic growth in the UK.
 Prior to TechUK, Holloway held roles at research firm the Work Foundation where she worked on several research projects and co-authored a number of reports on economic growth and innovation.
+She is currently a Smart London board member for the mayor of London.

 Chi Onwurah, Shadow minister for industrial strategy, science & innovation; Labour MP for Newcastle upon Tyne Central